-- The overall approach to managing the natural resource issues of the region as directed by the Committee and the Council - A range of national and regional level policies, plans and other statutory instruments, such as national environmental standards, national policy statements and the Regional Policy Statement for the Wellington Region (2012) that are produced or recognised under the Resource Management Act - Scientific and technical information 1494075-V1 PAGE 3 OF 9 1 Terms of reference; Te Upoko Taiao - Natural Resource Management Committee • The views of individuals, community groups and industry or sector organisations; gained through four years (from 2010 to 2014) of public meetings, workshops, seminars and stakeholder meetings held with communities, community groups, iwi, territorial authorities, agencies and regional organisations.
+- The overall approach to managing the natural resource issues of the region as directed by the Committee and the Council - A range of national and regional level policies, plans and other statutory instruments, such as national environmental standards, national policy statements and the Regional Policy Statement for the Wellington Region (2012) that are produced or recognised under the Resource Management Act - Scientific and technical information - The views of individuals, community groups and industry or sector organisations; gained through four years (from 2010 to 2014) of public meetings, workshops, seminars and stakeholder meetings held with communities, community groups, iwi, territorial authorities, agencies and regional organisations.
 Online surveys were held in 2010, 2011 and 2014 to supplement the public events.

-4.2 Guiding principles of Te Upoko Taiao The Committee's intention is that the Natural Resources Plan be achievable, practical and affordable for the region.
-The Committee established a set of guiding principles (shown in Figure 1) to underpin the overall management approach of the Plan.
-These are: Ki uta ki tai (connectedness) - managing natural and physical resources in a holistic manner, recognising they are interconnected and reliant upon one another Wairuatanga (identity) - recognition and respect for mauri and the intrinsic values of natural and physical features, and including the connections between natural processes and human cultures Kaitiakitanga (guardianship) - recognition that we all have a part to play as guardians to maintain and enhance our natural and physical resources for current and future generations Tō mātou whakapono (judgement based on knowledge) - recognition that our actions will be considered and justified by using the best available information and good judgement Mahitahi (partnership) - partnership between Greater Wellington (Wellington Regional Council), iwi (mana whenua) and the community, based on a commitment to active engagement, good faith and a commonality of purpose.
-1494075-V1 PAGE 4 OF 9 PRINCIPLES TO GUIDE THE REVIEW OF REGIONAL PLANS
+5.4 Guiding principles of Te Upoko Taiao

+The Committee's intention is that the Natural Resources Plan be achievable, practical and affordable for the region.
+The Committee established a set of guiding principles (shown in Figure 1) to underpin the overall management approach of the Natural Resources Plan.
+These are:

+Ki uta ki tai (connectedness) - managing natural and physical resources in a holistic manner, recognising they are interconnected and reliant upon one another

+Wairuatanga (identity) - recognition and respect for mauri and the intrinsic values of natural and physical features, and including the connections between natural processes and human cultures

+Kaitiakitanga (guardianship) - recognition that we all have a part to play as guardians to maintain and enhance our natural and physical resources for current and future generations

+Tō mātou whakapono (judgement based on knowledge) - recognition that our actions will be considered and justified by using the best available information and good judgement

+Mahitahi (partnership) - partnership between Greater Wellington (Wellington Regional Council), iwi (mana whenua) and the community, based on a commitment to active engagement, good faith and a commonality of purpose.

+PRINCIPLES TO GUIDE THE REVIEW OF REGIONAL PLANS